Chicago to release video of cop fatally shooting 13-year-old

 The Chicago Police Department has a long history of brutality and racism that has fomented mistrust among the city’s many Black and Hispanic residents.
 Adding to that mistrust is the city’s history of suppressing damning police videos.

-The city fought for months to keep the public from seeing the 2014 video of a white officer shoot a Black teenager, Laquan McDonald, 16 times, killing him.
+The city fought for months to keep the public from seeing the 2014 video of a white officer shooting McDonald 16 times, killing him.
 The officer was eventually convicted of murder.
 And the city tried to stop a TV news station from broadcasting video of a botched 2019 police raid in which an innocent, naked, Black woman wasn’t allowed to put on clothes until after she was handcuffed.

+Find AP’s full coverage of the death of Laquan McDonald at: https://apnews.com/hub/laquan-mcdonald

 Sign up for Daily Newsletters